tmobile/opensource/content/blog/posts/js-design-patterns.md

 ```

 #  Summary
-So to summarize it is always better to use some design patterns to improve the code and the above examples shows few ways of solving this problem.
+So to summarize, it is always better to use some design patterns to improve the code and the above examples shows few ways of solving this problem.
 As we saw the benefits are:

     *   Easy to read and follow.
     *   Easy to maintain when it comes to troubleshooting and debugging as code is abstracted.